 DMSO (DIMETHYLSULFOXIDE) Side Effects & Safety

-DMSO is safe when used as a prescription medication.
+DMSO is LIKELY SAFE when used as a prescription medication.
 Don't use products that are not prescribed by your health professional.
-There is concern that some non-prescription DMSO products might be “industrial grade” and are not intended for human use.
-They can contain impurities that can cause health effects.
-To make matters worse, DMSO readily penetrates the skin so it carries these impurities rapidly into the body.
+There is concern that some non-prescription DMSO products might be “industrial grade”, which is not intended for human use.
+These products are POSSIBLY UNSAFE, as they can contain impurities that can cause health effects.
+To make matters worse, DMSO readily penetrates the skin, so it carries these impurities rapidly into the body.

 Some side effects of taking DMSO by mouth or applying it to the skin include skin reactions, dry skin, headache, dizziness, drowsiness, nausea, vomiting, diarrhea, constipation, breathing problems, vision problems, blood problems, and allergic reactions.
 DMSO also causes a garlic-like taste, and breath and body odor.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of DMSO during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking DMSO if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.